Skip to main content

 Overview

-The STARS-2 trial is investigating the impact of the Incredible Years Teacher Classroom Management programme on child and teacher wellbeing, specifically improving child behaviour and academic attainment and improving teachers’ sense of professional efficacy and mental health.
-This large randomised controlled trial which started in 2019 is working with 140 schools across England.
+Bryony worked on both of the Supporting Teachers in childRen in Schools (STARS) trials.
+The STARS-2 trial investigated the impact of the Incredible Years Teacher Classroom Management programme on child and teacher wellbeing, specifically improving child behaviour and academic attainment and improving teachers’ sense of professional efficacy and mental health.
+The trial worked with 140 schools across England.
+Bryony also previously worked on the original STARS trial which worked with 80 primary schools and over 2000 families in Devon.

-Previously Bryony was the Data Manager of the ‘Improving the experience of dementia and enhancing active life: IDEAL programme.
+Previously Bryony was the data manager of the ‘Improving the experience of dementia and enhancing active life: IDEAL programme.
 IDEAL is the largest study of living well with dementia in the UK.

 Qualifications